Lozova

-Lozova (Лозова, /uk/) or Lozovaya (Лозовая) is a city in Kharkiv Oblast, eastern Ukraine.
+Lozova (Лозова, /uk/, Лозовая) is a city in Kharkiv Oblast, eastern Ukraine.
 It serves as the administrative center of Lozova Raion.
 Lozova hosts the administration of Lozova urban hromada, one of the hromadas of Ukraine.
-Population:

-Lozova is the 2nd largest city in Kharkiv Oblast after Kharkiv in terms of population.
+The city population was Lozova is the 2nd largest city in Kharkiv Oblast after Kharkiv in terms of population.

+Etymology

+The name "Lozovaya" comes from the word "vine."
+According to one version of the origin of the city's name, the Lozovaya River (a hydronymic version of the astionim) flowed through Lozovaya.
+According to another, the banks of this river were filled with vines, which gave the river, and then the city, its name.

+The Soviet writer Vasily Yan writes about the name "Lozovaya."